 Scott also works in the Arctic and has led expeditions to East Greenland, including guiding the winning team in the 2016 ICEMAN Polar ski race.
 In 2017 Scott managed the snowmobile logistics for Tangent Expeditions Ltd. as well as running several Polar Training Courses and guiding ski expeditions within Liverpool Land and the Stauning Alps.

 Other expeditions have taken Scott to Alaska - where he summited Denali (6190m); Kyrgyzstan - attempt on Khan Tengri (7010m) with a successful summit of Peak Chapayev (6210m); Mongolia - summited several 4000m+ peaks in the Altai range including Mongolia's highest peak Mount Khuiten (4374m); Russia - guided Europe's highest mountain, Mount Elbrus (5642m), and throughout the European Alps.

 When in the UK Scott runs training courses in all aspects of climbing, mountaineering and ski touring as well as offering guiding services.
 In addition to running courses through Scott Webster Mountaineering, Scott also freelances for numerous other organisations such as Glenmore Lodge, Skye Guides and Cairngorm Adventure Guides.

-Most recently Scott has started to work as an Industrial Rope Access Technician in the offshore renewable energy sector.
+Scott also works as an Industrial Rope Access Technician in the offshore renewable energy sector.
 This work makes use of Scott’s experience of working at height to assist in the maintenance and operation of offshore wind turbines.